Physician Assistant M.S. Prerequisites

 - 100 of the 500 hours must be completed by the time of application.

 - If an applicant does not have all 500 hours, they must complete a Plan for Requirement Completion form.

-- Applications must include a minimum of 16 hours of shadowing or working with a PA, which can be completed in a clinic, hospital, or telehealth setting.
+- Applications must include a minimum of 16 hours of shadowing or working with a PA, which can be completed in a clinic or hospital.

-- Baccalaureate degree from a regionally accredited institution, or internationally recognized equivalent.
+- The degree is earned from a regionally accredited institution, or internationally recognized equivalent.

 - Accepted students will be required to submit official transcripts prior to matriculation.

 - These courses must be completed at a regionally accredited United States institution.

 - Five of the eight required courses must be completed by the time of application.

 - If an applicant has not completed all prerequisite courses, they must complete a Plan for Requirement Completion form.

 |PA program prerequisite